You’ve designed and developed your website, but why isn’t it on Google yet? This blog answers the question: “How to rank your website on google”.

 There are no shortcuts, no quick ways to rank your website on the 1st page of Google’s search results; if there was we would all be ranking at number 1.
 Keep this blog post handy and safeguard yourself against anyone who offers you a quick solution.

 As the saying goes, nothing worthwhile ever comes easy.
-To get to the top of Google’s search results page requires an understanding of Google’s business, its page ranking algorithm, how your website has to be optimized for search; you require a flexible strategy, resources and last but not least, on-going commitment.
+Getting to the top of Google’s search results page requires an understanding of Google’s business, its page ranking algorithm, how your website has to be optimized for search; you require a flexible strategy, resources and last but not least, on-going commitment.

 Larry Page, Google’s co-founder described the perfect search engine as “something that understands exactly what you mean and gives you back exactly what you want”.
 Google’s mission is to organise the world’s information and to make it universally accessible and useful to all.